A top priority for organic farmers

 - A systemic approach to controlling and preventing disease: Except for vaccines, organic farmers do not use preventive allopathic medication.
 Instead, they strengthen the immune system of their animals through careful hygiene, combined with a husbandry and feeding regime adapted to animals’ needs, following a system-based approach.
 If necessary, individual animals may be treated curatively to safeguard their welfare.
 The organic approach to disease control and prevention avoids overuse of medication.
 In turn, this prevents side effects, residual antibiotics in meat and dairy, and resistant pathogens.

-- Painful routine management practices and mutilations are banned in organic farming.
-Exceptionally, a few practices are allowed on case-by-case basis if those practices improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
-An example of such practices is dehorning.
+- Routine management practices that can be painful, such as mutilations, are banned in organic farming.
+Exceptionally, a few practices are allowed on case-by-case basis if they improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
+An example of such practices exceptionally allowed through an authorisation of the Competent Authority is dehorning.

-Contributes to the health and well-being of farm animals.
-Through our work on the EU Organic Regulation we support initiatives that aim to improve animal health and welfare.
+- Contributes to the health and well-being of farm animals.
+Through its work on the EU Organic Regulation, IFOAM Organics Europe supports initiatives aiming to improve animal health and welfare across Europe;

 Evaluation of EU animal welfare strategy (2012-2015): The 2012-2015 EU Strategy for Protection and Welfare of Animals aims to improve animal welfare standards and ensure their application and enforcement.
-In 2018, the European Court of Auditors recommended an evaluation of this strategy.
-The European Commission followed these recommendations and will assess how the strategy delivered on its objectives and if they are relevant and consistent today.
-The evaluation will also look at the strategy’s efficiency and whether it complements national efforts in this field.
-It will also include legislation on animal transport and slaughter.
-During the last quarter of 2020 we expect the European Commission to propose a revision of the rules based on the evaluation’s outcomes.
+In 2018, the European Court of Auditors (ECA) recommended an evaluation of this strategy.
+Therefore, the European Commission launched a Roadmap in 2019 and a consultation in 2020 to assess how the strategy delivered on its objectives and if they are still relevant and consistent with current needs, as well as to evaluate the strategy’s efficiency and complementarity with national efforts in this field.
+The Commission’s evaluation report has been released in March 2021.

 Animal welfare Strategy 2012-2015: Identifies main common drivers affecting the welfare status of animals, for example lack of enforcement of EU legislation by the Member States, and proposes strategic actions based on two complementary approaches: simplification of EU legislative framework and various further actions by the Commission.